Amol: Coherent

-Haraz Dam is the biggest dam north of Iran under construction on the Haraz River about 20 km from Amol of the year 2009 by Khatam-al Anbiya Construction Headquarter.
+Haraz Dam is the biggest dam north of Iran under construction on the Haraz River about 20 km from Amol in the year 2009 by Khatam-al Anbiya Construction Headquarter.
 It is a 150-meter earth rockfill dam with 8.6 million cubic meters of fill volume.

 JGC Corporation has also held talks to build a waste-to-energy plant, also known as waste incinerator, in the city of Amol in the northern Mazandaran Province.

 Climate

-Amol has somewhat short, but hot summers, and mild winters, with a noticeable seasonal lag.
-Köppen-Geiger climate classification system classifies its climate as humid subtropical climate (Köppen: Cfa, Trewartha: Cf).
+Amol has somewhat short but hot summers and mild to cool winters.
+Köppen-Geiger climate classification system classifies its climate as Mediterranean (Köppen: Csa, Trewartha: Cs).

+Amol experiences around 114 rainy days per year and an annual precipitation of 671 mm (data for 2001-2017 period).
+The wettest season is autumn and the driest is summer.
+There are 12 days per year with frost, generally from December to March and snowfall is common in winter.
+The highest recorded temperature was 39.2 C on 31 May 2015 and lowest recorded was -8.0 C on 8 January 2008.
+The highest recorded 24-hour precipitation was 92 mm on 17 October 2017 and the highest snow height was 24 cm on 8 January 2008.

 Weather

 The climate of Amol city is similar to other parts of Mazandaran; in hot and humid summers and mild winters.
 The maximum amount of rainfall falls in December and the least in July.
 It has a special climate in its regions.